What is a Professional Practice Degree?

 Not a traditional master’s degree

 Earn a world-class master’s degree in a fraction of the time and cost needed to gain a traditional master’s.
-You'll complete a series of 10 Professional Practice credentials alongside three coursework units, entirely online.
+You will complete four core units, two Professional Practice Credentials and four stackable short courses, or four core units, four Professional Practice credentials and two stackable short courses.

 .